ADO NET Source

 If the ADO NET source is not configured to use error output, the system streams the data to the DT_IMAGE column in chunks of 8,000 bytes.
 If the ADO NET source is configured to use error output, the system passes the whole array of bytes to the DT_IMAGE column.
 For more information about how to configure components to use error output, see Error Handling in Data.

 For more information about the Integration Services data types, supported data type conversions, and data type mapping across certain databases including SQL Server, see Integration Services Data Types.

 For information about mapping Integration Services data types to managed data types, see Working with Data Types in the Data Flow.

 You can log the calls that the ADO NET source makes to external data providers.
 You can use this logging capability to troubleshoot the loading of data from external data sources that the ADO NET source performs.
 To log the calls that the ADO NET source makes to external data providers, enable package logging and select the Diagnostic event at the package level.
-For more information, see Troubleshooting Package Execution.
+For more information, see Troubleshooting Tools for Package Execution.

 You can set properties through SSIS Designer or programmatically.